emmett-framework/emmett/docs/orm/models.md

 ### Tables naming
-Under default behavior, weppy will create the table using the name of the class and making it plural, so that the class `Post` will create the table *posts*, `Comment` will create table *comments* and so on.
+Under default behavior, Emmett will create the table using the name of the class and making it plural, so that the class `Post` will create the table *posts*, `Comment` will create table *comments* and so on.
 If you want to customize the name of the table, you can use the `tablename` attribute inside your model:

 ```python